Jolak5/kanban-copy/group-capstone/articles/assessment_score.md

 The maximum score is 72 points.
 It consists of 5 partial scores described below.
 In order to pass the assessment you need to get at least 70% (min 50 points) and you need to get >1 point for all of the assessed learning objectives.

+*As this is the first presentation you need to create for the assessment, we will be a bit more forgiving if you forget about a couple of questions.

 ## Partial scores

 ### Presentation skills (max 12 points)